Wall Street gets back to tumbling after 1-day reprieve

 AP Business Writer

-NEW YORK (AP) — Markets worldwide are back to tumbling on Thursday, and Wall Street is down more than 3% in a nearly total wipeout as worries about a fragile economy roar back to the fore.

-The S&P 500 was 3.4% lower in midday trading, more than reversing its blip of a 1.5% rally from a day before.
+The S&P 500 was 3.1% lower in afternoon trading, more than reversing its blip of a 1.5% rally from a day before.
 Analysts had warned of more big swings given deep uncertainties about whether the Federal Reserve and other central banks can tiptoe the narrow path of hiking interest rates enough to get inflation under control but not so much that they cause a recession.

 Wall Street fell with stocks across Europe after central banks there followed up on the Federal Reserve’s interest-rate hike on Wednesday.
 The Bank of England raised its key rate for the fifth time since December, though it opted for a more modest 0.25 percentage points than the 0.75-point hammer brought by the Fed.